IB Diploma Programme (Grades 11-12)

 Summative assessments might include: portfolios, quizzes, exams and unit tests, research projects, oral exams, lab reports, developmental workbooks, essays, performances, and presentations.

 Our students also participate in external summative assessments that are not reflected in their course grades.
 Students who participate in IB testing submit summative assessments that examiners around the world assess, and which ISB faculty does not assess.
-As described in our Language Policy, students currently served by the English as a Second Language (ESL) program (as well as students who have exited ESL within the past two years) are required to take the English Language Proficiency Assessment.
-Students in grades 6-10 participate annually in the Smarter Balance assessment associated with the Common Core.
-Also, the ACT family of assessments is offered annually to students in 8th, 10th and 11th grades.
+As described in our Language Policy, students currently served by the English Language Development program (as well as students who have waived ELD services within the past four years) are required to take the English Language Proficiency Assessment.
+As part of a balanced assessment system, students in grades 6 - 8 and 11 participate annually in the Oregon Statewide Assessment System (OSAS).
+Also, the ACT family of assessments are offered annually to students in 10th and 11th grades.
+The PSAT 8/9 is offered annually to students in 8th grade and, when funding allows, to those in 9th grade.

 School-wide Practices